NouiliKh/spam-classifier/README.md

 Building a spam classifier using Bayesian inference from scratch .

-You can preprocess the data to bag of words or TF-IDF
+You can preprocess the data to bag of words.

 This project is developed with C++.

 **data :**
 `https://www.kaggle.com/uciml/sms-spam-collection-dataset/version/1#`